Astro Hunters VR Review

 Astro Hunters VR places you in the role of a space-faring mercenary, tasked with exploring hostile planets in search of valuable resources and technology.
 The game's premise is familiar yet appealing - you're part of a group of independent contractors operating from a massive mothership, taking on dangerous expeditions for profit and glory.

-Get this game with a 10% discount using my Astro Hunters affiliate code
+Get this game with a 20% discount using my Astro Hunters VR affiliate code.

 The central hub, your mothership, serves as both your home base and preparation area.
 Here you'll find various stations for crafting, weapon modifications, and equipment management.
 The modular upgrade system allows you to enhance your arsenal with elemental effects like fire, acid, plasma, and electricity, theoretically adding tactical depth to combat encounters.
 You can craft pretty much anything inside the mothership, if you have the necessary materials, and the crafting system is pretty tactile with you having to throw the necessary components in the machines, pull some levers, push some buttons, it's a really nice system.